This post originally appeared on VICE UK.

-Some things are pretty much guaranteed to happen during the British summer: our national football teams will be wildly disappointing; it'll be the hottest July on record, again; and crowds of young people will flock to safe rural Tory seats up and down the country, to sleep on roll-mats and shit in holes for three or four days.
+Some things are pretty much guaranteed to happen during the summer: It'll be the hottest July on record (again), and crowds of young people will flock to safe, rural locations up and down the country to sleep on roll-mats and shit in holes for three or four days.

-This year I headed back to the Isle of Wight, not to see how pure the drugs were, but to find out how people had managed to get them inside in the first place.
-A Bestival spokesperson told me they work closely with Hampshire Police to keep the festival safe, and they're not wrong: the evidence is there to show they confiscated a huge amount of narcotics over the course of this past weekend. £175,000 worth of drugs and psychoactive substances were seized by police officers and security staff, with £62,518 worth of that figure collected in amnesty bins before festival-goers entered the site – almost double the amount submitted to amnesty in 2015.
+This year, I headed back to the Isle of Wight, not to see how pure the drugs were, but to find out how people had managed to get them inside in the first place.
+A Bestival spokesperson told me they work closely with Hampshire Police to keep the festival safe, and they're not wrong: The evidence is there to show they confiscated a huge amount of narcotics over the course of this past weekend.
+About $230,000 worth of drugs and psychoactive substances were seized by police officers and security staff, with about $83,000 worth of that figure collected in amnesty bins before festival-goers entered the site—almost double the amount submitted to amnesty in 2015.

-Still, as with literally every single other festival throughout the UK, people will find a way to get their stash in undetected – even if it's via the most rudimentary method going.
-"Normally I just shove the drugs in my balls, to be honest, and I won't shower for a few days to help cover up the smell," explained one guy I met on the ferry on the way over, who'd just done a big bump of K in the toilet.
+Still, as with literally every single other festival throughout the UK, people will find a way to get their stash in undetected—even if it's via the most rudimentary method going.
+"Normally, I just shove the drugs in my balls, to be honest, and I won't shower for a few days to help cover up the smell," explained one guy I met on the ferry on the way over, who'd just done a big bump of K in the bathroom.

 "I just couldn't risk it," said a teenager I spotted dropping a gram of coke into a bin.
 "It's my first festival, and I'm sure I'll be able to buy something inside."

-Meanwhile, hardier looking arrivals – the ones who clearly had some experience of K-holing in £30 Argos tents – strolled straight on through.
-Plenty of people were searched, but the queue kept on moving.
+Meanwhile, hardier-looking arrivals—the ones who clearly had some experience of K-holing in $40 Argos tents—strolled straight on through.
+Plenty of people were searched, but the line kept on moving.

 The most common answer I was given was a simple: "I shoved them in my socks."
 It was hardly Ocean's Eleven, but I guess there's no need to fix what's not broken.